Accountant CV Examples

 The CV of an Accountant needs to show that you have a recognised qualification like a BSc in Accounting and Finance, as well as any accreditations from bodies like the Association of Chartered and Certified Accountants.
 It should demonstrate your knowledge of current accounting practices and detail your experience in the workplace.

 Accountant CV Example

-This accountant CV example demonstrates exactly what an effective CV for an accountant should look like.
+This Accountant CV example demonstrates exactly what an effective CV looks like.
 It uses an appropriate template and includes the kind of information that highlights your suitability for the role in question.